toppa/Shashin/readme.txt

 **What's new in Shashin 3.2**

 * More user friendly UI for adding albums, photos, and videos (uses jQuery tabs menu)
-* Accepts Google+ URLs for adding albums
+* Accepts Google+ URLs for adding public albums
 * "Limited view" album support for Picasa albums (works with Picasa URLs only, not Google+)

 **Overview**